CitizenLabDotCo/citizenlab/engines/verification/README.md

       #   doesn't have sufficient civil rights to be considered verified
       # * VerificationService::ParameterInvalidError When a given input parameter
       #   is invalid
+      #
+      # It has to return a hash with following keys:
+      # {
+      #   uid: The unique uid string of the user for this method
+      #   attributes: Hash of attributes that should be set on the user
+      #   custom_field_values: Hash of custom field values that should be merged into the user's current values
+      # }
+      # Only the `uid` key is required
+    }
       def verify_sync dna_string:
         raise ParameterInvalidError.new("dna_string") if invalid_dna?(dna_string)
         response = check_dna_db(